Welcome to the 13th habit in the #GiveMe30HabitProject!!

 - Practical tips: Call these feelings to mind whenever you don’t feel like following through on your habit.

 - Ask a friend or your spouse to join you in this habit.

 - Practical tips: Check in with one another and share your ideas and struggles so that you can help each other stay excited about the habit.

-- As the month goes on, see if you can identify ways in which practicing the habit makes your quality of relationships, mood, and sense of peace better.
+- As the month goes on, see if you can identify ways in which practicing the habit of decluttering makes your quality of mood, sense of peace, or productivity in your life overall better.